grpc/grpc.io/content/docs/languages/go/quickstart.md

                google.golang.org/grpc/cmd/protoc-gen-go-grpc
       ```

-   2. Update your `PATH` so that the `protoc` compiler can find the plugin:
+   2. Update your `PATH` so that the `protoc` compiler can find the plugins:

       ```sh
       $ export PATH="$PATH:$(go env GOPATH)/bin"